GirlsCrush/spell-checker-speed-test/README.md

 Word is considered invalid if:
  * exceeds maximum length for a word
  * has non alpha characters or begins with apostrophe

-The list of files which are allowed to be modified:
-* project/spell_check.cpp